-- When can my child use the free hours?
+- When can my child use the funded hours?

 - How do I apply?

-- I have already been approved for FEET but have lost my confirmation letter?
+- I have already been approved for FEET but have lost my confirmation letter or message?

 - How can I find a childcare provider offering FEET?

-- Can I move my free hours to a new childcare provider once a new term has started?
+- Can I move my funded hours to a new childcare provider once a new funded period has started?